DataDog/integrations-core/istio/README.md

 If Istio proxy sidecar injection is enabled, monitoring other Prometheus metrics via the [Openmetrics integration][20] with the same metrics endpoint as `istio_mesh_endpoint` can result in high custom metrics usage and duplicated metric collection.

-To ensure that your Openmetrics configuration is not redundantly collecting metrics, either:
+To ensure that your Openmetrics configuration does not redundantly collect metrics, either:

 1. Use specific metric matching in the `metrics` configuration option, or
 2. If you use `*` value for `metrics`, consider using the following options to exclude metrics already collected by the Istio and Envoy integrations.